ngrok/ngrok-docs/docs/integrations/clearbit/webhooks.md

 This is a quick step to add extra protection to your application.

-1. Access [Clearbit API Dashboard](https://dashboard.clearbit.com/api/) and sign in using your Clearbit account.
+1. Access the [Clearbit API Dashboard](https://dashboard.clearbit.com/api/) and sign in using your Clearbit account.

-1. Copy the value of the **Secret API Key** field appearing on the screen.
+1. Copy the value of the **Secret API Key** field that appears on the screen.
     **Note**: Usually the secret key value starts with `sk_`.

 1. Restart your ngrok agent by running the command, replacing `{your api key}` with the value you copied before: